kranthireddy98/Java-backend/core-java-cache-learning/src/main/java/com/cache/cache.md

 ## Chapter 4: Understanding Concurrency in Backend Systems

-In realDB systems rarely handle one request at a time.
+Real backend systems rarely handle one request at a time.

-In real production environments:
+In production:
 - Multiple users send requests simultaneously
 - Many requests ask for the same data
-- Requests arrive in bursts
+- Traffic arrives in bursts

 Concurrency exposes problems that are invisible in single-threaded testing.